engtuncay/engtuncay.github.io/php/php-w3-02-variables.md

 The print statement can be used with or without parentheses: print or print().

-Display Text
+🔔 Display Text

-The following example shows how to output text with the print command (notice that the text can contain HTML markup):
+The following example shows how to output text with the print command (notice that the text can contain HTML markup) :

 Example